ywi/lockoutsharing/README.md

 ## 📝 How to Use

 ### 📢 In-game Communities
-Use these codes for status tracking and accessing whispers:
+Use these codes for status tracking and access to whispering:
 - **Communities for all alts:** `XEV595pugqO`, `WZdJGqLt03v`
 - **Primary Community (for your main character only):** `gWL73BKI2G9`

 ### 👥 Step-by-Step Guide
 1. Ensure you're **not in a party** and are **in front of the instance** you want to join (see the list below).
-2. Whisper **Ywishare-Illidan** with one of the following commands:
+2. Whisper `Ywishare-Illidan` with one of the following commands:
    - `!share` or `!id` to get an available lockout.
 3. Follow the chat instructions.